-a leather jacket a baggy jumper a cool T-shirt a silk scarf a denim skirt a stripy shirt a fitted coat flat shoes a flowery dress tight jeans afraid of happy with disappointed by interested in excited about keen on fascinated by proud of
+a baggy jumper a leather jacket

+a cool T-shirt a silk scarf

+a denim skirt a stripy shirt

+a fitted coat flat shoes

+a flowery dress tight jeans

-- Look at the words in the box.
-Look at the questions and write sentences. - 1 What clothes do you like wearing? - 2 What are your favourite items of clothing? - 3 What sorts of clothes don't you like wearing? - Compare your sentences with a partner.
+- 1 Look at the words in the box.
+Look at the questions and write sentences. - 1 What clothes do you like wearing? - 2 What are your favourite items of clothing? - 3 What sorts of clothes don't you like wearing? - 2 Compare your sentences with a partner.